The Bear’s Den, October 19, 2022

 BEARRRSSSS

-Bears coach Matt Eberflus needs to make corrections, starting with QB Justin Fields - Chicago Sun-Times - As the Bears sit 2-4, it’s not all bad, but there were many deficiencies to address this week.

-Bears cut WR Ihmir Smith-Marsette, who fumbled at end of game vs. Vikings - Chicago Sun-Times - The Bears had claimed Smith-Marsette at the start of the season.
+Lamar Jackson, Ravens showed Justin Fields, Bears how to beat Patriots - NBC Sports Chicago - The Bears’ running game is a tad overrated.
+The Patriots will also be ready for it.
+The Bears’ best chance to outclass Bill Belichick will be to follow the blueprint the Ravens laid in Week 3 and turn Justin Fields loose on the ground.

-CHGO Bears Podcast: Most painful Chicago Bears losses since George McCaskey became Chairman of the Board - CHGO - In this episode, the crew drafts the craziest Chicago Bears losses since 2011.
+CHGO Bears Podcast: What is surprising about the 2-4 Chicago Bears? - CHGO - In this episode, the crew discusses the surprises from the Chicago Bears so far this season.

-Predicting Bears’ remaining schedule: How many wins in final 11 games? - Bears Wire - This season was always going to be about development, not winning, so there are plenty of young players to monitor over the next few months.

-Bears waive Ihmir Smith-Marsette, promote Isaiah Coulter to roster - Bears Wire - The Bears have waived wide receiver Ihmir Smith-Marsette and signed wide receiver Isaiah Coulter to the active roster, the team announced Tuesday.
+Stat: Pettis TD most improbable completion of Fields’ career - NBC Sports Chicago - Justin Fields’ touchdown throw to Dante Pettis had the lowest completion probability of Fields’ career.

+Bill Belichick tips cap to Bears run game before Monday’s contest - NBC Sports Chicago - Bill Belichick delivered a soliloquy about the Bears team, including praise for their run game.

 POLISH SAUSAGE